This is the multi-page printable view of this section. Click here to print.

 License Required SQL Server License Key - Enter the issued license key

 Table.
-Microsoft SQL Server(DBaaS) Secondary Configuration Items
+Microsoft SQL Server (DBaaS) Secondary configuration items

-2.4 - Microsoft SQL Server(DBaaS) server connection
+2.4 - Microsoft SQL Server(DBaaS) Server Connection

 Scenario Overview

-The Microsoft SQL Server(DBaaS) server connection scenario is a scenario where a Bastion host (Virtual Server) and a Database service are created, and the DB service is accessed through the Bastion host.
-To securely access Microsoft SQL Server (DBaaS) in the Samsung Cloud Platform environment, it is necessary to create a Bastion host and use it for network connection.
-To maintain a stable and high level of security, it is recommended to configure the Database service in a Private Subnet environment and configure the Bastion host in a limited Public Subnet environment.
+Microsoft SQL Server(DBaaS) server connection scenario involves creating a Bastion host (Virtual Server) and a Database service, and accessing the DB service through the Bastion host.
+To reliably connect to Microsoft SQL Server(DBaaS) in the Samsung Cloud Platform environment, you need to create a Bastion host and establish network connectivity through it.
+To maintain stability and a high level of security, it is recommended to configure the Database service in a Private Subnet environment and place the Bastion host in a restricted Public Subnet environment.

-Scenario Components
+Scenario components

-| Service Group | Service | Detailed Description | |
+| Service group | service | Detailed description | |

 |---|---|---|---|

-| Networking | VPC | A service that provides an independent virtual network in a cloud environment | |
+| Networking | VPC | A service that provides an isolated virtual network in a cloud environment | |

-| Networking | VPC > Subnet | A service that allows users to subdivide the network into smaller segments according to purpose/size within the VPC | |
+| Networking | VPC > Subnet | A service that lets users subdivide the network within a VPC to match their purpose and scale. | |

-| Networking | VPC > Public IP | A service that reserves public IP and assigns and returns it to Compute resources | |
+| Networking | VPC > Public IP | Service that reserves a public IP and allocates and releases it to Compute resources | |

-| Networking | VPC > Internet Gateway | A service that connects VPC resources to the internet | |
+| Networking | VPC > Internet Gateway | A service that connects VPC resources to the Internet | |

-| Networking | Security Group | A virtual firewall that controls the server’s traffic | |
+| Networking | Security Group | Virtual firewall that controls server traffic | |

 | Database | Microsoft SQL Server(DBaaS) | A service that easily creates and manages Microsoft SQL Server in a web environment | |